-We recently transitioned our brand colors to meet WCAG standards, and we’re passing on our tips and tricks for making the transition yourself.
+We recently transitioned our brand colors to meet WCAG standards.
+If you’re interested in accessibility accommodations, we’re passing on our tips and tricks to make an easy transition yourself.

-At Ethena, we make compliance training for today’s teams.
-I'm very happy to report that “today’s teams” look like a wonderfully diverse group of people which is why our training (which helps you be a more ethical and inclusive coworker) needs to be able to be consumed by everyone.
 This includes people who are disabled, the largest minority group in the world.
-In fact, most of us will be part of this group at some point in our lives, so it’s important to consider this as a main use case in any product you design!
-We decided from the outset that accessibility was a core to our brand, and we think critically about how to make every element of Ethena as accessible as possible.
+In fact, most of us will be part of this group at some point in our lives, so it’s important to consider this as a main use-case in any product you design!
+As a company focused on inclusivity, we decided from the outset that accessibility was a core to our brand, and it got us thinking critically about how to make every element of Ethena as accessible as possible.

-Here is how we made an accessible color palette that reflects our brand AND is easy to apply and use!
+Today, we are going to dive into how we made an accessible color palette for our trainings.
+One that reflects our brand, is WCAG compliant, and is easy to apply and use!

-During this process, we conducted a lot of research to determine the best way to create an accessible color palette that is easy to use.
-We are sharing our solution here in hopes that more teams can use this approach to increase accessibility in their product, too!
+During this process, we conducted a lot of research to determine the best way to create accessibility-friendly trainings that accommodate all trainees.
+Our first step was to create an accessible color palette that was easy to use.
+We are sharing our solution here in hopes that more teams can use this approach to increase accessibility in their products too!

 Before we started picking colors, the design team aligned on a few principles: